slideflow/slideflow/docs-source/source/tutorial1.rst

 | ...                   | ...                | ...       | ...                               |
 +-----------------------+--------------------+-----------+-----------------------------------+

+Save this CSV file in your project folder with the name ``annotations.csv``.

 Tile extraction
 ***************

 The next step is to extract tiles from our slides.
-Find the sample ``actions.py`` file in the project folder, which we will modify and use to execute our pipeline functions.
-Delete the commented-out examples in this file.

 For this example, we will use a 256px x 256px tile size, at 0.5 µm/pixel (128 um).
-Add the following to the project ``actions.py`` file:

 .. code-block:: python

-    def main(P):
     # Extract tiles at 256 pixels, 0.5 um/px
     P.extract_tiles(tile_px=256, tile_um=128)

 .. hint::
     Tile extraction speed is greatly improved when slides are on an SSD or ramdisk; slides can be automatically